emmanueljs1/nbe/NbE.lagda.md

 fundamental lemma.

-In his habilitation thesis, Andreas Abel goes on to introduce the algorithm for the untyped lambda calculus, from which he continues to build upon, arriving at an algorithm for a language with dependent types and a language with impredicativity.
+In his habilitation thesis, Andreas Abel goes on to introduce the algorithm for the untyped lambda calculus after introducing normalization by evaluation for System T (an extension of the simply typed lambda calculus with primitive recursion).
+He continues to build upon these concepts, arriving at an algorithm for a language with dependent types and a language with impredicativity.
 This introduction to normalization to evaluation should hopefully be a good starting point to explore these and other extensions of the algorithm, such as simply trying out these proofs for yourself with a different extension of the simply typed lambda calculus, or implementing the algorithm in a language other than Agda.

 #### Unicode